Note:

 The creation tool itself is a wizard, guiding you through the process step-by-step.
 The quality of the custom avatar is based primarily on the video recording that is supplied.
 To that end, this article also provides a range of best practices for how to film yourself.

-Creating a custom avatar consumes one avatar credit.
+Creating a custom avatar consumes one custom avatar credit.
 In order not to spend the credit unnecessarily and to ensure that the avatar you create is of the highest quality, we recommend that you review this article before starting the creation process so that you are best prepared for each step.

 Currently, once created, a custom avatar cannot be deleted.
 The custom avatar you create can be used by all users of your account.